 Eggs aren’t just a quick & delicious breakfast option, they’re also a superfood for your hair.
 Its nutrient profile boasts of vitamins associated with hair growth like folic acid, biotin etc. A papaya and egg hair mask DIY is a great antidote for hair fall.
 Just beat one egg in a bowl of papaya pulp, let it do its magic for 30 minutes, and wash off with a mild shampoo.

 Those WhatsApp forwards are surprisingly true this time.
 Castor oil or arandi ka tel can reduce hair fall and promote hair growth.
 Massage your hair with warm castor oil for 10 minutes and then apply papaya pulp.
 Cover your head with a warm towel to boost the effects of the mask.

 Papaya + Fenugreek + Kalonji Hair Mask

 To make this DIY papaya hair mask, soak half tsp of both powdered kalonji and dana methi overnight in water.
 They will make a thick, sticky paste in the morning.
-Add papaya pulp to it and apply on your hair for 45 minutes.
+Add papaya pulp to it and apply to your hair for 45 minutes.
 Rinse off with a mild shampoo.

 Papaya + Neem Powder Hair Mask

 Another Ayurvedic herb that will better your scalp health is neem.
-Neem fights scalp inflammation, balances sebum production and boosts blood circulation.
+Neem fights scalp inflammation balances sebum production and boosts blood circulation.
 All these factors enhance hair growth.
 For this DIY mask, you can use neem powder or crushed neem leaves.
-Mix it with papaya pulp and leave on for half an hour before rinsing.
+Mix it with papaya pulp and leave it on for half an hour before rinsing.